-In this week’s coaching conversation, Queen’s University head coach Bart Lundy joins the Basketball Podcast to discuss how to run bootcamps and to create margins.
+In this week’s coaching conversation, University of Wisconsin Milwaukee head coach Bart Lundy joins the Basketball Podcast to discuss how to run bootcamps and to create margins.

 Lundy returned to Queens after a one-year stint at The University of North Texas (2012-13), where he served as an assistant to first-year head coach Tony Benford and helped develop first-round NBA draft pick Tony Mitchell.
 Prior to North Texas, Lundy coached at Marquette University where he assisted head coach Buzz Williams for three years (2009-2012).
 In that time, Marquette made three consecutive NCAA Tournament appearances and two-straight Sweet 16 appearances with a roster that featured eight future NBA players including All-Star Jimmy Butler and Jae Crowder of the Miami Heat.